Presentation: Clinical suspicion of ataxia telangiectasia

 What do you need to do?

 - Consult the National Genomic Test Directory.
-From here you can access the rare and inherited disease eligibility criteria, which provides information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.
+- For information about how to arrange testing in Wales, Scotland or Northern Ireland, see Genomic testing in the devolved nations.

-- To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+- For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 - Decide which of the panels best suits the needs of your patient or family.
-There are a number of panels that include the ATM gene affected in ataxia telangiectasia.
-Where there is developmental delay or intellectual disability, paediatricians may request:

 - R15 Primary immunodeficiency or monogenic inflammatory bowel disease: This investigates suspected immunodeficiency diagnosed by a consultant immunologist.
 It includes a WGS panel.